sripberger/nani/README.md

 ## Recent Changes
-This section will include detailed explanation for only the most recent major or minor release.
+This section will include detailed explanation for only the most recent major or minor releases.
 You can view a full changelog [here](./CHANGELOG.md).

+### Static `prefix` property
+As ov `v3.1.0`, you can specify a static `prefix` property on your error classes.
+This string will be prepended to the full messages of all errors of that type.
+It will not affect the `shortMessage` property, however.

+The prefix, if present, is separated from the short message the same way cause messages are separated from one another, with a colon surrounded by spaces.

 ### `is` Function Signature (BREAKING CHANGE)
 As of `v3.0.0`, the `is` function's positional arguments have been reversed.
 The